Homelessness and Hunger in DC

 The District of Columbia has experienced a significant increase in homelessness and poverty in the last few years as evidenced by the following:

-- One-fifth of DC residents live in poverty, and more than 57,000 individuals live in extreme poverty, unable to meet even their basic needs, including purchasing food. (source DC Hunger solutions).
+- One-fifth of DC residents live in poverty, and more than 57,000 individuals live in extreme poverty, unable to meet even their basic needs, including purchasing food.
+(DC Fiscal Policy Institute).

-- 61% of Thrive DC clients reported being homeless while 54% reported sleeping in shelters or on the street. (source Thrive DC survey)
+- 76% of Thrive DC clients report being homeless while 65% report sleeping in shelters or on the street.
+(2014 Thrive DC survey)

-- Nearly 80% of our female clients are living with HIV/AIDS or other chronic health problems—often without regular access to crucial medical care. (source Thrive DC survey)
+- Nearly 80% of our female clients are living with HIV/AIDS or other chronic health problems—often without regular access to crucial medical care.
+(2014 Thrive DC survey)

 Statistics such as these show the great importance of the emergency and long-term services Thrive DC provides to our most disadvantaged neighbors.